 Go to Manage Jenkins > Configure Global Security

-There enable the TCP port for JNLP agents.
+There enable the TCP port for JNLP agents and save it.

 Step 3.
 Setup Jenkins Slave